T-Mobile US (NASDAQ:TMUS) Price Target Raised to $190.00

-T-Mobile US (NASDAQ:TMUS) had its price target increased by Oppenheimer from $160.00 to $190.00 in a research report released on Friday, Analyst Price Targets reports.
-They currently have an outperform rating on the Wireless communications provider’s stock.
+T-Mobile US (NASDAQ:TMUS) had its target price increased by Oppenheimer from $160.00 to $190.00 in a report issued on Thursday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the Wireless communications provider’s stock.
+Oppenheimer’s target price would suggest a potential upside of 49.25% from the stock’s previous close.

-Several other research analysts also recently weighed in on the company.
-Raymond James upped their price target on T-Mobile US from $140.00 to $142.00 and gave the stock an outperform rating in a research note on Monday, February 8th.
-Truist upped their price target on T-Mobile US from $135.00 to $150.00 in a research note on Friday, February 5th.
-The Goldman Sachs Group set a $154.00 price target on T-Mobile US and gave the stock a buy rating in a research note on Friday, February 5th.
-Credit Suisse Group restated a buy rating and issued a $165.00 price target on shares of T-Mobile US in a research note on Friday.
-Finally, UBS Group restated a buy rating and issued a $162.00 price target on shares of T-Mobile US in a research note on Friday.
-Four investment analysts have rated the stock with a hold rating and nineteen have given a buy rating to the company.
-The company presently has an average rating of Buy and a consensus target price of $144.04.
+A number of other analysts have also issued reports on the company.
+Royal Bank of Canada set a $133.00 price objective on T-Mobile US and gave the company a “neutral” rating in a research note on Friday, March 12th.
+Credit Suisse Group reiterated a “buy” rating and set a $165.00 price objective on shares of T-Mobile US in a research note on Friday, March 12th.
+The Goldman Sachs Group set a $154.00 price objective on T-Mobile US and gave the company a “buy” rating in a research note on Friday, February 5th.
+Truist upped their price objective on T-Mobile US from $135.00 to $150.00 in a report on Friday, February 5th.
+Finally, KeyCorp upped their price objective on T-Mobile US from $135.00 to $155.00 and gave the stock an “overweight” rating in a report on Wednesday, January 13th.
+Four research analysts have rated the stock with a hold rating and nineteen have issued a buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $144.04.

-T-Mobile US (NASDAQ:TMUS) last announced its quarterly earnings data on Thursday, February 4th.
-The Wireless communications provider reported $0.60 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.51 by $0.09.
-The company had revenue of $20.34 billion during the quarter, compared to the consensus estimate of $19.97 billion.
+T-Mobile US (NASDAQ:TMUS) last issued its earnings results on Thursday, February 4th.
+The Wireless communications provider reported $0.60 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.51 by $0.09.
 T-Mobile US had a return on equity of 8.69% and a net margin of 5.11%.
-During the same period in the previous year, the company posted $0.87 EPS.
-Equities research analysts predict that T-Mobile US will post 3.49 earnings per share for the current fiscal year.
+The firm had revenue of $20.34 billion for the quarter, compared to analyst estimates of $19.97 billion.
+During the same period in the previous year, the company posted $0.87 earnings per share.
+Sell-side analysts anticipate that T-Mobile US will post 3.49 earnings per share for the current fiscal year.

 T-Mobile US, Inc, together with its subsidiaries, provides mobile communications services in the United States, Puerto Rico, and the United States Virgin Islands.
 The company offers voice, messaging, and data services to 102.1 million customers in the postpaid, prepaid, and wholesale markets.
 It also provides wireless devices, including smartphones, wearables, and tablets and other mobile communication devices, as well as wireless devices and accessories.